 Car accidents happen every day of the week on roads across the country.
 To protect the public, states require that drivers buy insurance, which can pay for medical care and replace lost wages in the event of bodily injury.

-However, if you weren’t to blame for the accident, you need to identify who was.
+However, if you weren’t to blame for the accident, you need to identify who it was.
 You can then make a claim on that driver’s policy.

 Consider the following example: